bvberkum/permascroll/README.rst

 /node/1.1/1/1
   :type: Entry
+  :params:
+    --data  Literal string to use as content.

   ::

     $ curl http://permascroll.appspot.com/node/1.1/1/1.1 -X POST
     [Untitled Entry, with 0 positions at 1.1.0.1.0.1, and 0 sub-adresses]

-  Which is not very useful, but can be appropiated given a title and allows grouping of entry sequences.
+  Which is not very useful, but can be appropiate given a title and allows grouping of entry sequences.
 Normally, ``/upload/`` is used however for creating `Entry` nodes.